 - Preventing overcrowding or unsafe conditions in licensed premises;

 - Minimizing illegal activities in and around liquor establishments; and

 - Minimizing the potentially negative impact of sales on neighborhoods and communities.

 A Municipal Alcohol Policy (MAP) is a useful tool to reduce the health and financial costs caused by alcohol.
 A MAP provides clear guidelines for alcohol use in local government owned and managed facilities.
 Over 20 local governments including municipalities, regional districts and First Nations have engaged in the MAP process.
 Some have chosen to work with neighboring local governments and community organizations to develop a coordinated regional MAP.

 What support is there for developing a MAP?

-BC Healthy Communities, in partnership with the BC Ministry of Health, is offering up to $7,000 in a grant to assist local governments to develop a Municipal Alcohol Policy.
+BC Healthy Communities, is offering up to $7,000 in a grant to assist local governments to develop a Municipal Alcohol Policy.
 As part of the grant, you will also receive:

 - Workshop and facilitation support,

 - Overview of legal issues.

 - Find out if a MAP is right for your community by reading the Local Government Guide to Creating a MAP and contacting BC Healthy Communities.